 (A) The vessel has been gas freed (regardless of the prior cargo), and

-(B) When loading any products other than gasoline.
+(B) When loading any products other than a liquid product identified in subsection (1)(a) or (1)(b), as applicable; and

+(d) Loading organic liquids that are stored in pressurized tanks, such as but not limited to liquefied natural gas, liquefied petroleum gas, butane and propane.

 (3) Vapor Collection System.
 The owner or operator of a marine terminal subject to this rule must equip each loading berth with a vapor collection system that is designed to collect all displaced VOC vapors during the loading of marine tank vessels.
 The owner or operator of a marine tank vessel subject to this rule must equip each marine tank vessel with a vapor collection system that is designed to collect all displaced VOC vapors during the loading of marine tank vessels.
 The collection system must be designed such that all displaced VOC vapors collected during any loading event are vented only to the control device.

 (4) Marine Vapor Control Emission Limits.
-Vapors that are displaced and collected during marine tank vessel loading events must be reduced from the uncontrolled condition by at least 95 percent by weight, as determined by EPA Method 25 or other methods approved in writing by the Department or limited to 5.7 grams per cubic meter (2 lbs. per 1000 bbls) of liquid loaded.
+Vapors that are displaced and collected during marine tank vessel loading events must be reduced from the uncontrolled condition by at least 95 percent by weight, as determined by EPA Method 25 or other methods approved under OAR 340-212-0140, or limited to 5.7 grams per cubic meter (2 pounds per 1000 barrels) of liquid loaded.

 (5) Operating Practice and Maintenance.

-(a) All hatches, pressure relief valves, connections, gauging ports and vents associated with the loading of fuel product into marine tank vessels must be maintained to be leak free and vapor tight.
+(a) All hatches, pressure relief valves, connections, gauging ports and vents associated with the loading of liquid product identified in subsection (1)(a) or (1)(b), as applicable, into marine tank vessels must be maintained to be leak free and vapor tight.

-(b) The owner or operator of any marine tank vessel must certify to the Department that the vessel is leak free, vapor tight, and in good working order based on an annual inspection using EPA Method 21 or other methods approved in writing by the Department.
+(b) The owner or operator of any marine tank vessel must certify to DEQ that the vessel is leak free, vapor tight, and in good working order based on an annual inspection using EPA Method 21 or other method approved under OAR 340-212-0140.

-(c) Gaseous leaks must be detected using EPA Method 21 or other methods approved in writing by the Department.
+(c) Gaseous leaks must be detected using EPA Method 21 or other methods approved under OAR 340-212-0140.

 (d) Loading must cease anytime gas or liquid leaks are detected.
-Loading may continue only after leaks are repaired or if documentation is provided to the Department that the repair of leaking components is technically infeasible without dry-docking the vessel or cannot otherwise be undertaken safely.
+Loading may continue only after leaks are repaired or if documentation is provided to DEQ that the repair of leaking components is technically infeasible without dry-docking the vessel or cannot otherwise be undertaken safely.
 Subsequent loading events involving the leaking components are prohibited until the leak is repaired.
-Any liquid or gaseous leak detected by Department staff is a violation of this rule.
+Any liquid or gaseous leak detected by DEQ staff is a violation of this rule.

-(6) Monitoring and Record-Keeping.
+(6) Monitoring and recordkeeping.

-(a) Marine terminal operators must maintain operating records for at least five years of each loading event at their terminal.
+Marine terminal operators must maintain operating records for at least five years of each loading event at their terminal.
 Marine tank vessel owners and operators are responsible for maintaining operating records for at least five years for all loading events involving each of their vessels.
 Records must be made available to DEQ upon request.
 These records must include but are not limited to:

-(A) The location of each loading event.
+(a) The location of each loading event.

-(B) The date of arrival and departure of the vessel.
+(b) The date of arrival and departure of the vessel.

-(C) The name, registry and legal owner of each marine tank vessel participating in the loading event.
+(c) The name, registry and legal owner of each marine tank vessel participating in the loading event.

-(D) The type and amount of fuel product loaded into the marine tank vessel.
+(d) The type and amount of liquid product loaded into the marine tank vessel.

-(E) The prior cargo carried by the marine tank vessel.
+(e) The prior cargo carried by the marine tank vessel.
 If the marine tank vessel has been gas freed, then the prior cargo can be recorded as gas freed.

-(F) The description of any gaseous or liquid leak, date and time of leak detection, leak repair action taken and screening level after completion of the leak repair.
+(f) The description of any gaseous or liquid leak, date and time of leak detection, leak repair action taken and screening level after completion of the leak repair.